google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 How do I Calibrate the Best Infrared Thermometer Gun?

-How Accurate are Infrared Thermometers?
+How Accurate Are Infrared Thermometers?

-As a rule, infrared thermometers are more accurate than surface probe thermometers as the inherent temperature of the probe can affect the reading you get when it comes into contact with the object being measured.
+As a rule, infrared thermometers are more accurate than surface probe thermometers, as the inherent temperature of the probe can affect the reading you get when it comes into contact with the object being measured.

 Are infrared thermometers safe?